 - easier inventory management

-💬 Many new brands fail because they produce too many SKUs.
+💬 Many brands fail because they produce too many SKUs.

 5. Co-Produce With Influencers and Collect User Data

-Gymshark uses influencers not just for marketing — but for real product feedback.
+Gymshark uses influencers not just for marketing — but also for product development feedback.

 - movement analysis during workouts